dlwyatt/IseDemo/README.md

 CTRL+ALT+Left .
 (These shortcuts just execute the commands Invoke-NextIseDemo and Invoke-PreviousIseDemo.)

 To start the demo, run Start-IseDemo -Path $PathToRootFolder [-ShowHints].

+NOTE: Don't use this module while working on anything you actually want to save.
+When you advance slides, your changes are thrown out, and all files are closed.
+(TODO:  Make it so the module only closes tabs that it has opened, rather than closing everything.)